sighingnow/jekyll-gitbook/_pages/writing_style_guide.md

 ### Bold and Italics

-- Use **bold** to highlight UI elements, buttons, menus selections, tabs
+- Use **bold** to highlight UI elements, buttons, menus selections, tabs, modal window.
-- Use *italics* when introducing new terms for the first time, page or screen names
+- Use *italics* when introducing new terms for the first time, page or screen names.
+- When referring to a UI element, it is important to use the case as used in the actual user interface.

 ### Code